Rajdeepc/expo-redux-starter-kit/README.md

 expo publish --release-channel <name>
 ```
 Once you receive a publish link scan the QR from your expo app installed on your ios or android and enjoy!!!!

+Ill keep adding components here whenever i get time.
+If you like this project use it as your starter kit and drop me a thanks on [rajrock38@gmail.com](rajrock38@gmail.com)